 - Has a steel bolt assembly

-The 6.5 Creedmoor is an excellent rifle round thanks to its great ballistics and trajectories at long ranges.
-An AR-10 chambered in 6.5 Creedmoor would be a superb rifle to use for big game hunting, tactical use, or as a general purpose SHTF weapon.
+The 6.5 Creedmoor is an excellent rifle round, thanks to its outstanding ballistics and trajectories at long ranges.
+An AR-10 chambered in 6.5 Creedmoor would be a superb rifle for big game hunting, tactical use, or as a general-purpose SHTF weapon.

 Remember, a bolt carrier group is what enables your AR-10 to function in the first place.
-If you want to upgrade your existing AR-10 or build a new one from the ground up, the bolt carrier group is perhaps the most essential component of all to invest in.
+The bolt carrier group is perhaps a vital component to invest in, especially if you want to upgrade your existing AR-10 or build a new one from the ground up.

-Any one of the three bolt carrier groups that we have covered here today will be a superb option for your AR-10.
-Alternatively, remember the buyer’s guide that we have covered earlier as well, and you can likewise ensure that you find a good bolt carrier aside from the ones that we’ve recommended.
+Any of the bolt carrier groups we discussed in this article can be a worthy option for your AR-10.
+Alternatively, remember the buyer’s guide that we have covered earlier as well.
+Likewise, always ensure that you find a high-quality bolt carrier that matches your preferences.